Introduction to CSS Text Outline

 -webkit-text-stroke: initial

-Text-stroke is a shorthand property for two distinct properties, which are text-stroke-width and text-stroke-color.
-A shorthand property in CSS can be defined as that property that allows the user to set values for multiple properties through a single property. which is a global value, the width will default as 0, and there will be no color or the current color.
-The above mentioned is a global value; the width will default as 0, and there will be no color or the current color.
+Text-stroke is a shorthand property for two distinct properties: text-stroke-width and text-stroke-color.
+In CSS, a shorthand property is a property that enables users to set values for multiple properties using a single property.
+The width will default to 0, which is a global value, and there will be no color or the current color.
+The above-mentioned is a global value; the width will default as 0, and there will be no color or the current color.

 How Does Text Outline Work in CSS?